 13) Highlighters in various colors

 Highlighters come in super handy not only for highlighting material in books, but color-coding notes as well.
 Or, take one to clinical to highlight important things on your report/brain sheet.
 The uses are endless!
-One tried-and-true method is to highlight different types of information with different colors…lab values, signs & symptoms, measurements or numerical values, meds, side effects, etc… Go crazy!
+One tried-and-true method is to highlight different types of information with different colors…lab values, signs & symptoms, measurements or numerical values, meds, side effects, etc… My absolute favorite highlighters are Midliners, but standards ones work great, too!

 14) A watch with a sweeping second hand